Societal Engagement Training Opportunities

 Societal engagement training opportunities to support our staff and students.

-Here you will find societal enagement related training opportunities delivered internally, designed to support our staff and students develop high quality engagement work.
-Further opportunities for training at the College are currently being developed by the societal engagement team and will be piloted for the 2017/18 academic year, so please check back in summer 2017 for further details.
+A range of societal engagement-related training opportunities is being delivered internally, which are designed to support our staff and students in developing high quality engagement work.
+Further opportunities are currently being developed by the societal engagement team and will be piloted for the 2017/18 academic year, so please check back for new opportunities.

 Training for Staff